Sign up now for a

 Then the check from the gig would come in and we'd go on buying sprees.
 The rush, exhilarated feelings, all took my breath away.

 I walked a balance beam, not too far to the left or right.
-I was always afraid.
-I knew we would fall and I prayed there would be a cushion, an easy bounce back.
+Always afraid, I knew we would fall and I prayed for a cushion, an easy bounce back.

 These are better days; the highs aren't peaks and the lows I take with grace.
 I bring sparkling images out of dreams, into the sunlight and claim them for myself.

-Tonight she and I will ride the ferris wheel, eat cotton candy, and laugh.
-We have angels on our side.
+Tonight, she and I will ride the ferris wheel, savor cotton candy and hot dogs, and laugh.
+We miss you and always look forward to seeing you.
+Our life moves forward with little girl dreams, musical magic and angels on our side.

 Linda